Gertrude Prosperi: Beatification

 The process for beatification commenced in the Diocese of Spoleto-Norcia on 6 July 1914 - under Pope Pius X - in which documentation and her writings would be collated to ascertain how she exercised the virtues to a favourable degree; the beginning of the process saw her being granted the posthumous title of Servant of God - the first stage in the sainthood process.
 The cause was suspended for a brief period of time during World War I but resumed at the war's end and concluded its business on 16 August 1921.
 What followed was several decades of inaction and suspension but ended when the cause was reopened on 13 December 1987.

 Another process was held in the same diocese to continue the work of the first process before a diocesan tribunal that spanned from 23 October 1991 until its closure less than a couple of months later on 13 December 1991.
 At this point the Congregation for the Causes of Saints - under Pope John Paul II - granted their assent at the continuation of the cause with the declaration of "nihil obstat" (nothing against) on 8 February 1992 thus re-confirming the title Servant of God upon Prosperi.

 The two processes that had been held before then received formal ratification from Rome on 27 January 1995 and would allow for the Congregation for the Causes of Saints to begin its own line of investigation in what would be the so-called "Roman Phase".
 The postulation compiled the Positio - documenting biographical details and her use of the virtues - and submitted it to Rome for further evaluation in two parts in 1998 and in 2000.
 In the interregnum between depositing the Positio a historical commission had to meet to see if there were obstacles to the progression of the cause.
 After meeting on 26 October 1999 the historians agreed the cause had no impediments and could thus proceed.

 On 1 July 2010 she was declared to be Venerable after Pope Benedict XVI acknowledged the fact that Prosperi had indeed lived a model Christian life of heroic virtue which he deemed that she had exercised well to a favorable degree to that which was required of the cause to assess.

 The miracle needed for her beatification - the curing of a woman from Umbria of a brain-related illness - was investigated in the diocese of origin in a process that spanned from 16 December 2002 until 12 March 2005; it collected witness testimonies and medical assessments.
 The Congregation for the Causes of Saints approved the process on 2 June 2007 and assumed control of the next stage of investigating the miracle.
 Benedict XVI approved the healing as being a miracle attributed to her intercession on 19 December 2011 and allowed for her beatification to take place.

 Her beatification was celebrated in Perugia on 10 November 2012 - Cardinal Angelo Amato presided over the liturgical celebration on the behalf of the pontiff.

-The current postulator assigned to the cause is Andrea Ambrosi.
+The postulator assigned to the cause is Andrea Ambrosi.